anna-filou/blog/about.md

 Wanna work on a project together?
 Need help with something?
 The are contact and social links on the top right of this page.

-There’s alo a quick and straight-forward contact form [on the main site](https://annafilou.com/#Typeform) in case you’d like a **quote** on the creation of a website or some other work.
+There’s alo a quick and straight-forward contact form [here](https://annafilou.typeform.com/to/ufC3C3) in case you’d like a **quote** on the creation of a website or some other work.